streamlit/docs/content/api/charts.md

 ---
-title: Display charts
+title: Chart elements
-category: Reference Guides / API Reference
+slug: /reference-guides/api-reference/charts
 ---

-# Display charts
+# Chart elements

 Streamlit supports several different charting libraries, and our goal is to continually add support for more.
 Right now, the most basic library in our